-On first visit for site survey this garden comprised of existing Indian sandstone patio with raised bed between patio and sloping lawn.
-The garden was surrounded by a 1.5M old unstable wall which gave a view into neighbouring gardens.
+On the first visit to this garden in Raheny, Dublin we reviewed the current design.
+It comprised of existing Indian sandstone patio with raised bed between patio and sloping lawn.
+The garden was surrounded by a 1.5M old unstable wall which gave a view into neighboring gardens.
 The soil in the garden was of poor quality and compacted past 100mm when dug.
 The sea was close by but not close enough to cause problems with salt.
 The house faced North and the back of the garden due South.

-After discussing the the clients ideas and budget we came up with this brief:
+After discussing ideas and budget with the client we came up with this brief:

 – Low maintenance